-Hurda parties are quite popular in Maharashtra during winters around late December and January.
+Hurda parties are quite popular in Maharashtra during winter around late December and January.

 Most people these days love pizza but the pizza that we get is usually more of bread and less of filling/toppings.
-To top it if you are gluten intolerant consumption of pizza goes totally out of the picture and that’s exactly when the Gluten free pizza comes to the rescue.
+To top it if you are gluten intolerant consumption of pizza goes totally out of the picture and that’s exactly when Gluten-free pizza comes to the rescue.

 Jowar / jawar/sorghum is a gluten-free millet.
-Jowar is high in fiber, has a good amount of protein and vital nutrients like Vitamin B’s, magnesium, zinc, copper etc.
+It is high in fiber and has a good amount of protein, and nutrients like Vitamin B’s, magnesium, zinc, copper, etc.

-Quinoa ( pronounced as Keen-wah) is a super food because of its nutritional profile.
-Commercially, it is mainly classified in black, red and white/ivory quinoa with each having their distinct color, flavor and taste.
+Quinoa ( pronounced as Keen-wah) is a superfood because of its nutritional profile.
+Commercially, it is mainly classified as black, red, and white/ivory quinoa with each having its distinct color, flavor, and taste.